 Long and steamy showers are a great way to scrub off and relax after long travel days.

-However, the staggering amount of both water and energy used by travellers impacts locals in so many negative ways.
+However, the staggering amount of both water and energy used by travelers impacts locals in so many negative ways.

-“In a developing country, a village of 1,400 people uses an average of 1,000 litres of water per month.
-At the same time, a luxury hotel guest uses 1,800 litres per night,” says Correa.
+“In a developing country, a village of 1,400 people uses an average of 1,000 liters of water per month.
+At the same time, a luxury hotel guest uses 1,800 liters per night,” says Correa.

 If you’re not sure if your hotel operates a sustainable scheme, ask the hotel manager about their approach to water conservation.

-Ask what you can do to achieve a higher sustainable travel quote and minimise your impact; it should be much more than washing towels less often.
+Ask what you can do to achieve a higher sustainable travel quote and minimize your impact; it should be much more than washing towels less often.

 5. Reduce your plastic waste

-Even worse, nearly 8.3 billion metric tons of plastic has been produced in the last six decades.
+Even worse, nearly 8.3 billion metric tons of plastic have been produced in the last six decades.